Guy Coheleach: Wildlife painting

+Awards

 His paintings have received the Society of Animal Artists' Award of Excellence an extraordinary eight times, and he was awarded the prestigious Master Artist Medal from the Leigh Yawkey Woodson Art Museum in 1983.
 In 2012 he received a Lifetime Achievement Award from the Society of Animal Artists.

 The Big Cats: The Paintings of Guy Coheleach by Abrams was a Book of the Month Club selection in 1982.
 Both it and his Coheleach: Master of the Wild are out of print.
 Guy Coheleach's Animal Art by DDR Publishing is still available.
 His highly acclaimed book The African Lion as Man-Eater was published in 2004.
 Coheleach's text in this book is embellished by over 100 of his paintings.